klncgty/Project_BEAM/README.md

 - **Purpose:** This notebook replicates the Ragie.ai operations locally.
 It uses open-source tools to perform vector searches, allowing for more customizable and experimental retrieval processes.

 ### Customization
+> [!NOTE]
-- **Flexibility:** The local approach allows for more parameter tweaks and the use of alternative technologies to achieve the best possible results.
+>   **Flexibility:** The local approach allows for more parameter tweaks and the use of alternative technologies to achieve the best possible results.
 This method is ideal for testing and optimizing retrieval strategies.

 ### Results based on the type of source file.